-International Medical Corps Scales Up Efforts to Fight Ebola in the Democratic Republic of the Congo
+International Medical Corps Is Helping to Respond to New Cases of Ebola in the Democratic Republic of the Congo

 Frequently Asked Questions

 In early August, one week after the most recent Ebola outbreak was declared over and a 90-day period of heightened vigilance and surveillance efforts began, new cases of the Ebola virus were confirmed by the Ministry of Health in North Kivu.

 Though the end of one Ebola epidemic was declared, new cases have appeared in North Kivu, a province more than 1,500 miles from the earlier outbreak.

 Located in northeastern DRC, North Kivu sits along the border with Uganda and Rwanda.
 Insecurity will likely further complicate efforts to contain the deadly virus, as the province has been plagued by ongoing conflict for the last 20 years.

 International Medical Corps’ team in DRC is ramping up disease surveillance and infection prevention activities in North Kivu.
 We remain in close contact with the Ministry of Health, local health officials and the international community to identify any additional support we can provide.